KAI-77/macro-app-demo/README.md

 # 🍽️ Macro Analyzer App

 The Macro Analyzer App is an AI-powered web application that allows users to upload food images and receive an analysis of their macronutrient content — including **carbohydrates**, **proteins**, and **fats**.
-Built with modern technologies, it leverages advanced image recognition and LLM capabilities using Gemini API Flash 2.5, accessible nutrition insights.
+Built with modern technologies, it leverages advanced image recognition and LLM capabilities using Gemini API Flash 2.5.

 ---